supurloop/ssf/README.md

 This framework has been successfully ported and unit tested on the following platforms: Windows Visual Studio 32/64-bit, Linux 32/64-bit (GCC), MAC OS X, PIC32 (XC32), PIC24 (XC16), and MSP430 (TI 15.12.3.LTS).
 You should only need to change ssfport.c and ssfport.h to implement a successful port.

-The code will compile cleanly under Windows in Visual Studio using the ssf.sln solution file.
+The code will compile cleanly and not report any analyzer(Lint) warnings under Windows in Visual Studio using the ssf.sln solution file.7
-The code will compile cleanly under Linux. ./build.sh will create the ssf executable in the source directory.
+The code will compile cleanly under Linux. ./build-linux.sh will create the ssf executable in the source directory.
-The code will compile cleanly under OS X. ./build-osx.sh will create the ssf executable in the source directory.
+The code will compile cleanly under OS X. ./build-macos.sh will create the ssf executable in the source directory.

+The Windows, Linux, and Mac OS builds are setup to output all compiler warnings.

 For other platforms there are only a few essential tasks that must be completed: